Synonyms: Rosa setipoda, Rosa. alpina macrophylla,

 Like other species of genus Rosa, jangli gulab is considered by locals as a rich source of vitamins and minerals, especially in vitamins A, C and E. So, people use flower petal decoction to cure cough and cold 1.
 They use roots for wound heeling, apply leaf paste to treat swelling and chew petals for strengthening the gums.
 Fruit pulp is eaten to enhance eyesight.

-Flowers are used to God.
+Flowers are used to worship God.
 Plant is grown as a live fence to demarcate boundary and as a beautiful hedge to keep livestock and other stay animal away.
 Flower are also used in perfume industry as a good source of oil and rose water.

 1.Rani, S., Rana, J. C., & Rana, P. K. (2013).
 Ethnomedicinal plants of Chamba district, Himachal Pradesh, India.
 Journal of Medicinal Plants Research, 7(42), 3147-